shenwei356/kmcp/docs/tutorial/profiling/index.md

     lines proceeded by a thread can be set by the flag `--line-chunk-size`.
 2. However using a lot of threads does not always accelerate processing, 4 threads with chunk size of 500-5000 is fast enough.
+3. If the stage 1/4 produces thousands of candidates, then stage 2/4 would be very slow.
+You can use the flag `--no-amb-corr` to disable ambiguous reads correction which has very little effect on the results.

 #### **Commands**